Skip main navigation

 Protect yourself when using your Wisconsin Unemployment Insurance Debit Card and any other personal debit or credit cards.
 Be discreet when entering your PIN or withdrawing cash at an ATM.
 If an ATM or even a gas pump looks suspicious, do not use it!; Criminals try to steal information about your credit or debit card through skimming, copying information from the magnetic strips, in order to gain access to your account.

-If you receive a call from someone representing himself as an employee of Wisconsin Unemployment Insurance offering employment but requesting your credit card number and personal information in order to be hired, do not provide the information.
+If you receive a call from someone representing himself as an employee of Wisconsin Unemployment Insurance offering employment but requesting your credit card number and personal information to be hired, do not provide the information.
 Wisconsin Unemployment Insurance would not ask you for your credit card information.

 Wisconsin Unemployment Insurance does not pay claimants to take surveys.
 If you receive an email requesting that you complete an online survey seeming to be from the State of Wisconsin, DWD, Unemployment Insurance which promises to pay you to complete the survey, do not complete the survey.
 This is likely an attempt to get your personal information.

-Scams Targeting Employers
+Common Scams Targeting Employers

 1. If you receive an email that claims to be sent on behalf of the New York or Wisconsin “Division of Unemployment Assistance”: @detma.org requesting information about a former employee, do not reply to the message and do not click on the link in the message.
-This appears to be an email identity fraud scam.
+This appears to be an email identity theft scam.
 Neither the New York Department of Labor nor the State of Wisconsin’s DWD Unemployment Insurance Division sent the email.
 Neither office would request confidential information in this manner.
 Wisconsin UI does not send emails for information on former employees.

 2. There is an imposter Kevin Adams, claiming to be a Sr. Benefit Representative.
 He is targeting employers seeking confidential information.
 He is targeting employers using an email ending in atworker.com and using an 866 number.
-Neither the State of Wisconsin, DWD, Unemployment Insurance nor the State of MO uses an 866 number.
+Neither the State of Wisconsin, DWD, Unemployment Insurance nor the State of Missouri uses an 866 number.
 The emails for employees use their name and end in labor.mo.gov for Missouri workers and dwd.wi.gov for State of Wisconsin workers.
 Neither agency has employees titled Sr. Benefits Rep. in their unemployment divisions.